xero/ansi-art-tutorials/README.md

 ---

-# License
+# ▓▒░ License

 This file was created by xero ([x0^67^aMi5H^iMP!](https://16colo.rs/artist/xero)) for the [teXt0wnz](https://github.com/xero/text0wnz) editor

-it's shares the project's MIT licensing.
+So it seems fitting this shares the project's MIT licensing.